 All ready to go?

-- Know the content and can confidently be ‘off book’ – be able to deliver without reading, so you can connect with your audience.
+Be able to confidently be ‘off book’ and deliver without reading, so you can connect with your audience.
 Let the slides take care of themselves, and be ready to answer questions.

-- Look and feel stable and in control of your body, to give yourself credibility in the eyes of the people who are watching you.
+Be in control of your body.
+Give yourself credibility in the eyes of the people who are watching you.

 Skills Development Training